What Is VAT?

 - Is either registered for VAT or obligated to register for VAT.

-- As a result, they are mandated to apply VAT charges on their transactions.
+As a result, they are mandated to apply VAT charges on their transactions within the State.

 - Acquiring goods from other Member States